 Complaints of discrimination or harassment should be made to the Title IX Coordinator as outlined in Section 9.a.
 Complaints of discrimination or harassment that meet the standards governed by Title IX will be resolved through Process A outlined in Section 32 of this Policy.
-Complaints of discrimination or harassment outside the standards outlined by Title IX will be resolved through Process B outlined in Section 33 of this Policy.
+Complaints of discrimination or harassment outside the standards outlined by Title IX will be resolved in Section 33 of this Policy.